imapollo/blog/_posts/2015-07-25-open-falcon-alerting-research.md

 ---
 layout: post
-title: Open-Falcon Alerting Module Research
+title: open-falcon Alerting Module Research
 ---

 Alerting is an important part in monitoring system.
 The well-known open-source monitoring systems like ganglia, nagios, zabbix cannot fit the requirements of flexibility I want to have on alerting module.